EndPointCorp/end-point-blog/2019/05/11/tribute-to-kyle-simpsons-book-series.html.md

 }
 ```

-However, there are technical differences for the loop of
+However, there are technical differences for the loop of:

 ```javascript
 for (var item of collection) {